szabgab/perlmaven.com/sites/en/pages/contributing-to-open-source-perl-ecosystem.md

 * The testing system of Perl
 * The level of Perl is very much depends on the complexity of the bug.
 For writing a test you probably don't need such deep understanding of Perl.
 * XS and maybe C - for modules that are not pure Perl, you will

-<h2 id="pod">Improve documentation, examples for common use cases
+## Improve documentation, examples for common use cases

 Most modules come witha **SYNOPSIS** that shows the basic usage of the module, but in many cases that's not a full example and it only show a very limited usage of the module.